Cairo Road (film): Production

 The film was based on real cases worked on by the Egyptian police.
 Producer Maxwell Setton had been born in Cairo.
 It was originally known as Poison Road and was made with the co-operation of the Egyptian government.

 The production was centred around Egypt where principal photography took place, and its cast included Egyptian film star Camelia, who died in 1950 in an aircraft crash.

 Reception

+Box office

+The film returned £112,000 to the producers meaning it made a profit.

+Critical

+The Monthly Film Bulletin wrote: "A thriller with oriental flavouring, stock characterisations and clumsy handling.
+Adequate location work."